Aug. 24 – Labor Day, Sept. 4, 2023

 A: Approximately 182,000 ice cream treats

-Q: How many pounds of strawberries are used each fair for ice cream treats in the Dairy Goodness Bar?
+Q: How many pounds of strawberries are used each fair for ice cream treats at the Dairy Goodness Bar?

 Q: Fresh French Fries made its debut at the fair in what year?